MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### My application requires transferring POST data between IE mode and Microsoft Edge.
 Is this supported?

-Starting with Microsoft Edge Beta channel version 96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data and additional HTTP headers.
+Starting with Microsoft Edge Beta channel version 96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data and extra HTTP headers.
 However, if form data includes file attachments, they will not be transferred between engines.
 You can choose what data types should be included in such navigations using the [InternetExplorerIntegrationComplexNavDataTypes](/deployedge/microsoft-edge-policies#internetexplorerintegrationcomplexnavdatatypes) group policy.

 In addition to Microsoft Edge version 96, you need to have the following Windows updates installed for this experience: